DevConf.CZ 2026

-There’s been a monumental increase in the number of CVEs (vulnerabilities) tracked in Open Source.
-Nearly 50,000 identified in the last year.
-130 a day.
-This is the latest big shift in how Open Source works, let's discuss where it came from.
+There's been a monumental increase in the number of CVEs tracked in Open Source.
+Nearly 50,000 identified in the last year: 130 a day.
+In part, this is due to AI.

 Valentin was a core maintainer of Podman, driving advancements in Edge, HPC, security, and performance.
 He helped kick off Image Mode for RHEL and bootable containers, and served as Product Owner for Image Mode.
 He pioneered in agentic AI development ultimately leading to his current role as the architect of Project Hummingbird, a critical supply chain security initiative providing a curated catalog of minimal, hardened, and secure container images built on a modern, automated pipeline.